Shubham0315/Terraform/InterviewQuestions.md

 How to import existing resources into terraform?
 -
-- We can do using "terraform import" command which maps existing resources to terraform resources in state file
+- We can do using "terraform import" command which maps existing resources to terraform resources in state file.
-- Command :- **terraform import aws_instance.example i-1234567890abcdef0**
+- Command :- **terraform import resourceType.resourceName.resourceID**
+- This allows to bring resources created outside terraform under terraform's management without recreating them